DNS & IP Leak Check

 If the detected country matches your expected one, your connection looks secure.
 If not, it may indicate a leak.

-Free DNS & IP Leak Check — Verify Your VPN Location Online
+Free DNS Leak Test — Check if Your VPN Leaks DNS Requests

 Frequently Asked Questions